ProcessPA/jekyll-site/quick-start-guide/account-details-billing.md

 # Purchasing

 We use Stripe to process credit card payments.
-Stripe is [PCI compliant
+Stripe is [PCI compliant](https://www.pcisecuritystandards.org/) and handles billions for over 100,000 businesses.
+See [https://stripe.com]().

 To make a purchase, click the Purchase Now button and enter your credit card.
 You payment will be processed, a receipt emailed and account will become Active.